by Engidu Woldie

 A damning report by a rights watchdog exposed horrific torture committed against prisoners in Jail Ogaden, a prison in the Somali region of Eastern Ethiopia.

 Located in the regional capital JiJiga, Jail Ogaden holds prisoners accused of being members and supporters of the Ogaden National Liberation Front (ONLF), a Front that until today was labeled as a terrorist organization.
 The Ethiopian Parliament today passed a resolution nullifying “terrorist” labels that it designated seven years ago on ONLF, Patriotic Ginbot 7 (PG7), the Oromo Liberation Front (OLF).
-The terrorist label on al-Shabaab has not been repealed.
+The terrorist label on al Qaeda and al Shabaab have not been repealed.

 “Female prisoners gave birth in their cells without access to skilled birth attendants, often in grossly unhygienic conditions.
 The plight of children, some allegedly born in Jail Ogaden from rape by prison guards, is especially tragic,” the report said.